Frequently Asked Questions

 How many campers attend Camp Quest?

-In 2015, we had 61 campers attend Camp Quest Michigan and 13 campers on the waitlist.
-This number is near full capacity.
-If you are interested in attending in 2016, please plan to register early to avoid being placed on any waiting lists.
+In 2017, we had 68 campers attend Camp Quest Michigan and 7 campers on the waitlist.
+This number is our host facility at full capacity.
+If you are interested in attending in 2018, please plan to register early to avoid being placed on any waiting lists.

 How much does Camp Quest Michigan cost?

-You can register with a credit card using the secure online payment system in the registration page or mail in a check to our PO box.
+You can register with a credit card using the secure online payment system in the registration page .

 Are there Camperships?